Yoni Steaming for Fertility: Does Vaginal Steaming Help You Get Pregnant?

 When choosing your yoni steaming herbs, make sure they are:

-If you're dealing with PCOS, Endometriosis, fibroids, cysts, infections, irregular periods, or recovering from miscarriage or postpartum — your herbal blend should reflect that.
+If you're navigating PCOS, endometriosis, fibroids, cysts, irregular cycles, or recovering from miscarriage or postpartum, your herbal approach should reflect your body’s needs.

 One of my clients, Bri, came to me after months of long, irregular cycles.
 Sometimes 45 days.
 Sometimes 60.
 She had a diagnosis of PCOS and was told she might not ovulate without medication.